gdiegel/gdiegel/README.md

 Here are some of the things that I feel make me a well-rounded engineer:

 * What matters most to me is the code, I strive to perfection and take pride in my work
 * I have a bias for action.
-When I see a problem, I solve it.
+When I see a problem, I solve it
 * I am opinionated and not afraid to speak my mind
 * I show initiative, write articles and love to share knowledge